yvf/rust-ldap3/LDAP-primer.md

 It has a plethora of parameters and options, of which the following four are usually all it's necessary to provide:

-1. The _search base_, which is the starting point in the DIT for the operation.
+1. The _search base_, the starting point in the DIT for the operation.
 It must lie within a naming context; one exception is the search for the root DSE.

-2. The _scope_, which bounds the number of entries which the operation will consider.
+2. The _scope_, which bounds the number of entries that the operation will consider.
 It can have the values _base_, meaning only the entry named as the search base; _one_ (for "one level"), which means all entries on the single level immediately below the search base, but excluding the base itself; and _sub_ (for "subtree"), containing